ncatlab/nlab-content/pages/1/6/9/3/3961/content.md

   \,.
 $$

-Notice that this is indeed independent of in which order we sum up the letters, in that the following diagram commutes
+Notice that this is indeed independent of in which order we sum up the letters, in that the diagram

 $$
   \array{